A

 only very close conjunctions and oppositions

-(1 to 2 degrees) between one person's Solstice Points and the
+(1 to 2 degrees) between one person's Solstice Points and the other

-far end) 4 degrees within the appropriate Zodiacal sign.
+appropriate Zodiacal sign.

 Solstice